Home Security Heroes is an independent site. We may receive compensation from some companies listed on our pages. Learn more.

 - Monitor changes to your credit reports with the three credit bureaus – Experian, TransUnion, and Equifax.

-- Track credit scores, now a free option with many credit card issuers and personal financial websites.
+- Track credit scores, is now a free option with many credit card issuers and personal financial websites.

 - Report any instances of identity theft you discover to the Federal Trade Commission (FTC) using the IdentityTheft.gov website or by calling them directly.